 Southern’s campus is conveniently situated near East Rock and West Rock parks.

 East Rock is a neighborhood in New Haven named for nearby East Rock, a rock ridge with striking red cliffs, topped by the Soldiers and Sailors Monument, which honors New Haven men who gave their lives in four wars.
-Park entrance is free.
+The park entrance is free.

 - There are more than 10 miles of trails of varying difficulty for jogging, walking, hiking, and cross-country skiing.